Art as Diagnostic Instrument, No. 1:

 [6] Chus Martínez, “The Complex Answer,” in The Complex Answer: On Art as a Nonbinary Intelligence (Berlin: Sternberg Press, 2023), 85.

-*Cartier has staged solo museum exhibitions as early as 1997, when the Metropolitan Museum of Art presented "Cartier: 1900–1939," that ran from April to August before it traveled to the British Museum, whose chronological framing positioned the jewelry roughly within the Art Deco period.
+*Cartier has staged solo museum exhibitions as early as 1997, when the Metropolitan Museum of Art presented "Cartier: 1900–1939," ran from April to August before it traveled to the British Museum, whose chronological framing positioned the jewelry roughly within the Art Deco period.
 The present essay focuses instead on the more recent wave of exhibitions, in which the relationship between luxury branding and museum authority has become increasingly blurred.
+Essay No. 2 deals with how art circulates within contemporary economic and institutional systems, asking whether the separation between culture and commerce was ever historically pure.

 The art world constitutes its own economic and social ecosystem.
 "Art as Diagnostic Instrument" is a new essay series that examines how art renders societal structures legible — even as it participates in the erosion of the very values it once helped to generate.